geodavic/zonopt/README.md

 ## Quickstart

 To use `zonopt`, you will need a polytope `P` that you want to approximate by a zonotope.
-Instantiate `P` by specifying its vertices:
+Instantiate `P` by specifying its vertices, for example:

 ```python
 >>> from zonopt import Polytope
 >>> P = Polytope(points=[[0,0],[1,0],[0,1],[1,1]])
 ```

-To perform optimization, implement a `ZonotopeTrainer`.
+To perform optimization, instantiate a `ZonotopeTrainer`.
 This requires an `Optimizer`, which specifies the learning rate and learning rate schedule, and a starting zonotope rank.

 ```python
 >>> from zonopt.train import ZonotopeTrainer, Optimizer